 These statements all ring true, but it is astonishing how many marketers and businesspeople misjudge their implications.
 Their struggles often stem from common myths that distort perception and lead to tragic missteps.
-So, here are the most notorious of them all, fallacies that need to be debunked for good.
+So, here are the most notorious fallacies that need to be debunked for good.

 Myth: No reputation is better than a bad rep

-At the first glance, this statement seems intuitively on point.
-Alas, lack of testimonials and reviews only raises suspicion and suggests you are either unworthy, too new, or a shady company.
-Modern consumers hold peer opinion in the highest regard and when it is nowhere to be found, it cannot be a good thing, can it?
-Negative reviews might do more harm than good, but they are at least an indication of your business legitimacy.
+At first glance, this statement seems intuitively on point.
+Alas, the lack of testimonials and reviews only raises suspicion and suggests you are either unworthy, too new, or a shady company.
+Modern consumers hold peer opinion in the highest regard, and when it is nowhere to be found, it cannot be a good thing, can it?
+Negative reviews might do more harm than good, but they are at least an indication of your business's legitimacy.